Microsoft and Meta Platforms lead Wall Street higher

-NEW YORK (AP) — Microsoft and Meta Platforms are driving Wall Street higher on Thursday after profits for the Big Tech companies at the start of the year turned out to be even bigger than analysts expected.
+NEW YORK (AP) — Microsoft and Meta Platforms are driving Wall Street higher on Thursday after reporting profits for the start of the year that were even bigger than analysts expected.

-The S&P 500 was up 1% and heading for an eighth straight gain, which would be its longest winning streak since August.
-The Dow Jones Industrial Average was up 248 points, or 0.6%, as of 10:20 a.m.
-Eastern time, and the Nasdaq composite was 1.8% higher.
+The S&P 500 was up 0.9% in midday trading and heading for an eighth straight gain, which would be its longest winning streak since August.
+The Dow Jones Industrial Average was up 205 points, or 0.5%, as of noon Eastern time, and the Nasdaq composite was 1.9% higher.

 Meta, the parent company of Facebook and Instagram, also topped analysts' targets for revenue and profit in the latest quarter.
-It said artificial intelligence tools helped boost its advertising revenue, and its stock climbed 5.3%.
+It said AI tools helped boost its advertising revenue, and its stock climbed 4.8%.

-McDonald's fell 1.3% after reporting weaker revenue for the latest quarter than analysts expected, even though its profit was slightly above forecasts.
-An important underlying measure of performance at its U.S. restaurants had its worst decline since 2020, when COVID shuttered the global economy.
-McDonald's CEO Chris Kempczinski said consumers "are grappling with uncertainty."
+McDonald's fell 0.6% after reporting weaker revenue for the latest quarter than analysts expected, even though its profit was slightly above forecasts.
+An important underlying measure of performance at its U.S. restaurants had its worst decline since 2020, when COVID shuttered the global economy, and McDonald's CEO Chris Kempczinski said consumers "are grappling with uncertainty."

 McDonald's joined Chipotle and other restaurant chains that have seen customers get more cautious amid all the unknowns about the economy and inflation that's still higher than many people would like.

+The first of the reports said more U.S. workers filed for unemployment benefits last week than economists had forecast, setting the stage for a more comprehensive report on the job market arriving Friday.

+But a later update said U.S. manufacturing activity was better last month than economists had feared, though it still contracted again.

-Such conditions are raising the threat of a worst-case scenario called “stagflation,” where the economy stagnates yet inflation remains high.
-It’s so hated because the Federal Reserve has no good tools to fix both problems at the same time.
+The fear on Wall Street is for a possible worst-case scenario called “stagflation,” where the economy stagnates yet inflation remains high.
+It’s hated because the Federal Reserve has no good tools to fix both problems at the same time.
 If the Fed were to try to help one problem by adjusting interest rates, it would likely make the other worse.

 Some encouraging news on inflation arrived Wednesday, when a report said that the measure of inflation the Fed likes to use slowed in March.

-In the bond market, Treasury yields swiveled following Thursday's mixed economic reports.
-The yield on the 10-year Treasury fell below 4.13% after the worse-than-expected update on joblessness, but it later trimmed its losses following the better-than-expected report on manufacturing.
-It pulled back to 4.19%, up from 4.17% late Wednesday.
+In the bond market, Treasury yields swiveled following Thursday's economic reports.
+The yield on the 10-year Treasury initially fell below 4.13% after the worse-than-expected update on joblessness.
+But it later trimmed its losses following the better-than-expected report on manufacturing and rallied to 4.21%.
+That's up from 4.17% late Wednesday.

 In stock markets abroad, trading was closed in many countries for May Day, or international Labor Day holidays.